jinx420/isThisWebsiteOnline/README.md

 ![Interface](https://raw.githubusercontent.com/jinx420/isThisWebsiteOnline/master/misc/main-window2.png)

+*Note: The Picture above, will be updated every major version.*

 This is a simple Python project designed to check the availability of websites.
 It provides both a command-line interface (CLI) and a graphical user interface (GUI), making it easy to use for different preferences.
 This project is currently a work in progress (WIP), and there is no estimated completion date at the moment.
 The project offers the following features:

 ## Features